-Using RV locks safely — and wisely
+Using RV locks safely - and wisely - RV Travel

 I don’t lock the door when I’m traveling.
 Reasons: I might have to get out in a hurry.
 Also, an accident or impact might jam the lock.
 Yes, there’s a risk that some evildoer might run alongside my RV and jump inside.
 I have decided to take that chance.

-Cargo Bays
+Cargo bays

 I lock all the cargo bays except the ones (one on each side) with my “outdoor” fire extinguishers in them.
 No explanation needed.
 I do try to keep less-valuable items in those bays.

-Ignition Lock
+Ignition lock

 I never leave the key in the ignition, even when I’m staying in the coach.
 Not for theft reasons (valid), but because it’s too easy to accidentally leave my ignition switch in the “accessory” position and drain the battery.

-The Toad
+The toad

 Four-down toads need to have the ignition key in and turned, to unlock the steering.
 I keep the toad alarm keyfob separate so that I can lock the toad with its ignition key in it.
 I lock the towbar to the hitch, because those things cost $1,000 and they’re way too easy to sell.

-Spare Keys
+Spare keys

 I have a full set of spare keys on the outside of the RV, in a really secret place.
 I’ve used them twice in three years, very gratefully.

-I hope these ideas give you some valuable food for thought.
+I hope these ideas give you some food for thought.
 Be safe!

 Greg Illes is a retired systems engineer who loves thinking up RV upgrades and modifications.
 When he’s not working on his motorhome, he’s traveling in it.
 You can follow his blog at www.divver-city.com/blog.